jkimblad/np-schedulability-analysis/README.md

 the Restitution phase.
 Even ID*'s represent jobs that are Acquisition phases and odd ID's represent jobs that are Restitution phases.

+The job ID's are also constrained to be organised in pairs with A and R phases corresponding to the same actual job as such:

+Job ID: (1, 2),(3, 4),(5, 6),(7, 8)
+Phase:   A  R   A  R   A  R   A  R

 ## Output Format

 The output is provided in CSV format and consists of the following columns: